 Frustrated, my thoughts ran, she’s going to regret it, what can I possibly say to convince her, the place is closing, I don’t have much time here…but the little hand in mind stayed firm.
 It seemed as if today the fear of the pony was much bigger than the desire to ride the pony.

-So what it is that makes some of us stop cold and freeze when we encounter fear — no matter how strong our original yearnings — and others to move past their fear, sometimes even be energized by it?
+What it is that makes some of us stop cold and freeze when we encounter fear — no matter how strong our original yearnings — while others can easily move past theirs, sometimes even be energized by it?

 Fear is a natural reaction, healthy even, a triggered response to an immediate stimulus.
 The autonomic nervous system prepares the body to stop and flee, if necessary, from clear and present danger [Insert any lion/bear/tiger encounter in the woods reference here].